asraf209/programming-interview-questions/src/intervals/minMeetingRooms/README.md

 # Minimum meeting rooms needed

-Given an array of meeting time intervals intervals where intervals[i] = [starti, endi], return the minimum number of conference rooms required.
+Given an array of meeting time intervals where intervals[i] = [starti, endi], return the minimum number of conference rooms required.

 ## Examples